Best Dive Fins 2026

 The foot pocket is comfortable and works with standard dive booties.
 The bungee heel strap makes donning and doffing quick, important when you're gearing up on crowded dive boats.

 The premium price is the main barrier.
 These fins cost nearly twice what the Quattro costs.
 The technology works, but whether it's worth the premium depends on how much you value travel convenience and kick efficiency.
+My honest take: if you fly to dive sites more than three or four times a year and have ever paid overweight baggage fees, the Nova 2 pays for itself over time.
+If you mostly dive from a boat launch or shore site near home, the Quattro is the smarter buy.

 Pros: - Compact design saves luggage space - Pivot blade improves kick efficiency - Quick bungee heel strap - Comfortable foot pocket - Reduced leg fatigue on long dives